 And then define your duration

 Finally and perhaps most importantly you always need to define the duration of exposure for likelihood.
 Without it the statement is at best meaningless and at worst misleading as different readers will have different interpretations.
-A 1 in 100 probability of loss over 25 years of life is a very different risk to a 1 in 100 over a single 4 hour mission.
+A 1 in 100 probability of loss over 25 years of life is a very different risk to a 1 in 100 over a single eight hour flight.

 A risk matrix is about making decisions so it needs to support the user in that regard, but, it’s use as part of a risk assessment should not be seen as a means of acquitting a duty of care.
 The principle of ‘so far as is reasonable practicable’ cares very little about risk in the first instance, asking only whether it would be considered reasonable to acquit the hazard.
-Risk assessments belong at the back end of a program when, despite our efforts we have residual risks to consider as part of evaluating our efforts in achieving a reasonably practical level of safety.
-A fact that modern decision makers should keep in mind.
+Risk assessments belong at the back end of a program when, despite our efforts we have residual risks to consider as part of evaluating our efforts in achieving a reasonably practicable level of safety.
+A fact that modern decision makers should keep firmly in mind.